Fort de Flémalle: Second World War

-In 1940 Flémalle was commanded by Captain-Commandant Barbieux, with five officers and about 150 men.
-Following the successful German assault on Fort Eben-Emael to the east, Flémalle provided fire support for Belgian field units for the next few days.
-On 15 May the fort came under aerial bombing attack, destroying the gun turrets.
-The next day German ground forces attacked.
-Unable to mount an effective resistance, the fort surrendered.
+In May 1940, the garrison was commanded by Captain-Commandant F. Barbieux, with five officers and approximately 150 men.
+Following the German assault on Fort Eben-Emael to the east, Flémalle provided supporting artillery fire for neighboring forts and Belgian field units over the next several days.

+On 15 May, the fort was subjected to intense air strikes by the Luftwaffe, which destroyed its gun turrets and damaged its ventilation systems.
+German ground forces surrounded and attacked the fort the following day.
+Incapable of mounting further effective resistance, the garrison surrendered on 16 May 1940.